mledoze/countries/README.md

 ## To do
  - add the type of the country (country, sovereign state, public body, territory, etc.)
  - add missing translations
+ - pull in data automatically from CLDR at build time (idea from @Munter, see #108)

 ## Sources
 http://www.currency-iso.org/ for currency codes.